CDW UK TAX STRATEGY

 CDW’s approach to tax planning is conservative in nature and reflects the UK Board’s recognition of the importance of high standards of ethical behaviour throughout its business, an outlook shared by the wider CDW group as a whole.
 The UK Board of Directors is also cognisant of the negative publicity which can be generated by an aggressive approach to such affairs and how this would have a detrimental impact on the value and perception of the CDW name and brand.

 CDW would never knowingly enter into any arrangement which could be considered as contrived or artificial.
-However, as part of a publicly listed organisation, CDW owes a duty to its shareholders to ensure that commercial transactions are arranged in such a way as to benefit from any legally available tax incentives or reliefs.
+Notwithstanding this, as part of a publicly listed organisation, CDW owes a duty to its shareholders to ensure that commercial transactions are arranged in such a way as to benefit from any legally available tax incentives or reliefs.
 CDW will seek to claim incentives or reliefs in the spirit or manner in which they are intended by the legislation.

 The level of risk in relation to UK taxation that the group is prepared to accept

-The approach of CDW in its dealings with HMRC.
+The approach of CDW in its dealings with HMRC